eglavin/standard-fork/README.md

 Commands:
   --help                           Show this help message.
-  --version                        Show the current version of fork-version.
+  --version                        Show the current version of Fork-Version.
-  --inspect-version                If set, fork-version will print the current project version and exit.
+  --inspect-version                If set, Fork-Version will print the current project version and exit.

 Options:
   --file, -F                       List of the files to be updated.
 [Default: ["bower.json", "deno.json", "jsr.json", "manifest.json", "npm-shrinkwrap.json", "package-lock.json", "package.json"]]
   --glob, -G                       Glob pattern to match files to be updated.
-  --path, -P                       The path fork-version will run from.
+  --path, -P                       The path Fork-Version will run from.
 [Default: process.cwd()] --changelog                      Name of the changelog file.
 [Default: "CHANGELOG.md"] --header                         The header text for the changelog.
   --tag-prefix                     Specify a prefix for the created tag.
 [Default: "v"] --pre-release                    Mark this release as a pre-release.
   --pre-release-tag                Mark this release with a tagged pre-release.
-[Example: "alpha", "beta", "rc"] --current-version                If set, fork-version will use this version instead of trying to determine one.
+[Example: "alpha", "beta", "rc"] --current-version                If set, Fork-Version will use this version instead of trying to determine one.
-  --next-version                   If set, fork-version will attempt to update to this version, instead of incrementing using "conventional-commit".
+  --next-version                   If set, Fork-Version will attempt to update to this version, instead of incrementing using "conventional-commit".
+  --release-as                     Release as increments the version by the specified level.
+[Choices: "major", "minor", "patch"]

 Flags:
   --allow-multiple-versions        Don't throw an error if multiple versions are found in the given files.
-[Default: true] --commit-all                     Commit all changes, not just files updated by fork-version.
+[Default: true] --commit-all                     Commit all changes, not just files updated by Fork-Version.
   --changelog-all                  If this flag is set, all default commit types will be added to the changelog.
   --debug                          Output debug information.
   --dry-run                        No output will be written to disk or committed.